 - “We see ourselves as chaplains to the neighborhood.”

-In the Fall of 2012 Trinity Church with campuses in Watseka and Ashkum, IL began to move in new directions.
-The cluster of “house churches” called Communitas is the organic extension of Trinity Church and has grown to about 700 in about 30 “house churches” spread out over rural Illinois and Indiana in just five years.
+In the Fall of 2018 Manchester Creek Community Church in Rock Hill, SC began to move in new directions.
+The cluster of “house churches” called Communitas is the organic extension of Manchester Creek and has grown to about 700 in about 30 “house churches” spread out over the south Charlotte, NC to Rock Hill, SC in just five years.
 Communitas members are always talking about the rhythm of their lives together.

 “We meet together in smaller gatherings to pursue biblical fellowship in a more intimate setting.
 And then we meet in a large Sunday Gathering where we celebrate the God of the gospel.
 That’s our rhythm: small gatherings and large gathering; intimacy and transcendence; And it’s our rhythm of life because we believe it’s a biblical way to live life together.
 It’s a rhythm of glory and joy—joy for us our neighbors and glory for our God,” said Pastor for Church Planting Marty Schoenleber Jr.

 More “seasoned” than most church planters, Schoenleber is no stranger to church planting, having mentored and coached over 500 church planters that serve around the world.
 But he insists that Communitas is not a critique of existing churches.

 “Manchester Creek and Communitas are not a critique of more traditional churches that envision ministry in traditional categories of worship service, Sunday School, music programs and youth ministries.”
 We simply felt that God was calling us to take the gospel out into our neighborhoods in tangible expressions of the Kingdom of God.